patonlab/DvTE/README.md

 ```bash
 $ pip install acme
 ```
-3) Download and open the jupyter notebook in working directory containing the all the trajectory files
+3) Download and open the jupyter notebook in the working directory containing the all the trajectory files

 ```bash
 $ jupyter notebook DvTEGen.ipynb